 Long story short – Warden is spell-using melee spec, thus most of the time you will attack in melee range and sometimes use magic.

-Stormstrike (SS) increases Windfury Weapon value by increasing attack frequency, FS has double damage as threat.
+Stormstrike (SS) boosts Windfury Weapon value by increasing attack frequency, FS has double damage as threat.
 Those abilities are used on cooldown with mana prio on FS.

 It’s also worth mentioning common buffs.

-Best use WF as weapon imbue (Giving extra attacks allowing to proc your passive abilities much more) and keep up Lightning shield (LS) – deals damage whenever you are attacked, up to 3 reflects.
-If you are going short on mana, it’s a good idea to use Water shield instead.
+Best use WF as weapon imbue (Giving extra attacks to proc your passive abilities more often) and keep up Lightning shield (LS) – deals damage whenever you are attacked, up to 3 reflects.
+If you are short on mana, it’s a good idea to use Water Shield instead.

-As a shaman, your most iconic abilities are related to totems, elemental infused idols who give benefits to you and your party.
+As a shaman, your most iconic abilities are related to totems, elemental infused idols which boost you and your party.

 There are 4 types of totems, named by element: Earth, Fire, Water, Air.